Sweat mapping

 Both the Fishermen’s Trail and the Historical Way have clear signs in both directions.

 Mostly by the sea, the Fishermen’s Trail travels along the paths used by the locals to access the beaches and fishing grounds.
-It is a single track, walkable only on foot, along the cliffs, with lots of sand and therefore it is more demanding from the physical point of view.
-It is a challenge, but contact with the wind, the sea, the coastal landscape and the presence of a wild and persistent nature makes it worthwhile.
+It’s a single track, walkable only on foot along the cliffs, with lots of sand, and it is therefore more physically demanding.
+It’s a challenge, but contact with the wind, the sea, the coastal landscape and the presence of a wild and persistent nature makes it worthwhile.

 Official website